Severance Package

 The severance agreement is the document or set of documents that you are required to sign in order to receive the severance pay.
 The severance agreement is usually several pages long and often contains various parts, including a release of all legal claims, confidentiality agreement, and non-disparagement agreement.

-Section #2: Why do employers offer Severance Packages?
+Section #2: Why do employers offer Severance Agreements?

 Severance – Section 2 – Why Do Employers Offer Severance Packages

-Neither the California Labor Code nor the federal Fair Labor Standards Act require employers to offer severance packages to departing employees.
-Instead, severance packages are provided by employers to accomplish a specific goal.
+Neither the California Labor Code nor the federal Fair Labor Standards Act require employers to offer severance agreements to departing employees.
+Instead, severance agreements are provided by employers to accomplish a specific goal.

-The employment contract requires the company provide you a Severance Package
+The employment contract requires the company provide you a Severance Agreement

-Companies that provide C-suite officers with pre-employment Severance Packages do so for several reasons.
+Companies that provide C-suite officers with pre-employment severance agreements do so for several reasons.
 Often times the individual is highly sought after and is being recruited away from an existing lucrative job.
 New job offers also generally require the executive to upend his or her life and relocate his/her family to a new area.

 If the new role does not work out, the pre-negotiated severance ensures the executive is compensated, to some degree, for leaving a former job and relocating to a new area.